undergrad-partner-school

 Test Scores

-41% of first-time, first-year degree-seeking students submitted their SAT scores for admission, and 22% submitted ACT scores, out of the overall number of those who submitted test scores.
-90% of the first-year students submitted SAT composite scores between 1,400 and 1,600 and 10% between 1,200 and 1,399.
+Out of the number of applicants who submitted test scores, the percentage of first-time, first-year degree-seeking students who submitted SAT scores was 39% and ACT scores 22%.
+98% of the new students submitted SAT composite scores between 1,400 and 1,600 and 2% between 1,200 and 1,399.
 The percent of new students who submitted ACT Composite scores in the range between 30-36 was 98 and 2 between 24-29.

 Deadlines